T24085/ProjectTribes/README.md

 Certain pages include a "Sign in with Twitch" button.
 Logging in stores your access token in `localStorage` so the site can personalize Twitch feeds.
 The login uses the [Twitch OAuth implicit flow](https://dev.twitch.tv/docs/authentication/getting-tokens-oauth#implicit-code-flow).
 When signed in, the main dashboard shows your Twitch username.

 In the navigation bar a **Live Teams** button appears after you sign in with Twitch.
 Clicking the button toggles a side menu that slides in from the left.
-On the teams dashboard the menu is positioned just below the "Tribes Rivals Dashboard" heading and above the "Select a Team" section.
+On the teams dashboard the menu is positioned just below the "Tribes Professional League Dashboard" heading and above the "Select a Team" section.
 Clicking anywhere outside the menu closes it.
 Because the site queries the Twitch API using your token, being logged in is required for this list to populate.

 The teams dashboard also checks each roster's streamers against Twitch and highlights teams that are currently live.